mongodb/specifications/source/transactions/tests/README.rst

     skipped.

   - ``topology``: Optional.
 An array of server topologies against which to run the test.
-Valid topologies are "replicaset" and "sharded".
+Valid topologies are "single", "replicaset" and "sharded".
 The default is ["replicaset", "sharded"].

   - ``clientOptions``: Optional, parameters to pass to MongoClient():